 Engaging key stakeholders in all aspects of the assessment process will contribute to the sustainability of the overall prevention initiative.
 It will help to ensure their buy-in and lay the foundation for ongoing participation and support.
 It is also vital to share assessment findings with key stakeholders and other community members.
-The better they understanding baseline issues, the more they'll appreciate--and want to sustain--all that the prevention efforts accomplish.
+The better they understand baseline issues, the more they'll appreciate—and want to sustain—all that the prevention efforts accomplish.

-States and communities must have the capacity--that is, the resources and readiness--to support the prevention programs and practices they choose to address identified substance abuse problems.
+States and communities must have the capacity—that is, the resources and readiness—to support their chosen prevention programs and practices.
 Why?
 Because programs and practices that are well-supported are more likely to succeed.
 Building capacity means taking a close look at the assessment data, finding the gaps that lie therein, and developing an action plan to address those gaps.

 Keep in mind that resources and readiness often go hand-in-hand: building resource capacity also contributes to greater readiness.
-For example, when key stakeholders are engaged in solving problems, they often mobilize others to get involved.
+For example, when key stakeholders are involved in solving problems, they are more likely to engage others.
 This leads to more people recognizing the value of prevention.